 It’s one of the best places to go in Cape Town if you’re after a thrill!

 Take a Kite Surfing Lesson

-As one of the windiest cities in South Africa, it’s no wonder that Cape Town is a mecca for kite surfers.
+As one of the windiest cities in South Africa, it’s no wonder that the Mother City is a mecca for kite surfers.

-Blouberg’s Big Bay attracts extreme sports lovers from all over the world who are looking for the perfect combo of waves, wind and epic scenery.
+Blouberg’s Big Bay is one of the top attractions in Cape Town.
+Extreme sports lovers from all over the world who are looking for the perfect combo of waves, wind and epic scenery.